 20.Stupa: The origin of the stupa can be traced to 3rd century BCE India.
 It was used as a remembrance monument associated with storing sacred relics.

 The stupa architecture was adopted in Southeast and East Asia, where it evolved into the pagoda, a Buddhist monument used for enshrining sacred relics.

 21. Toe Stirrup: The earliest known manifestation of the stirrup was a toe loop.
 This toe loop which held the big toe was used in India in as early as 500 BCE or perhaps by 200 BCE according to other sources.
 This ancient stirrup consisted of a looped rope for the big toe.
 This looped rope was at the bottom of a saddle made of fiber or leather.
 Such a configuration made it suitable for the warm climate of most of India where people used to ride horses barefoot.

 Apart from these inventions, there were many other discoveries also which took place in ancient India which is as follows:

 Agriculture: In the field of agriculture, the following discoveries took place:

-3. Indigo dye: Indigo was a blue pigment and a dye which was used in India.
+3. Indigo Dye: Indigo was a blue pigment and a dye which was used in India.
 India was also the earliest major center for its production and processing.
-The Indigo fera tinctoria variety of Indigo was domesticated in India.
+The Indigo Fera tinctoria variety of Indigo was domesticated in India.
 Indigo, made its way to the Greeks and the Romans via various trade routes.
-In that time, it was considered as a luxury product.
+In that time, it was considered a luxury product.